Overview

 2.2 Food Regulations 1985

-The Food Regulations 1985 is the key supporting regulation for food safety covering procedures for taking samples, labelling, food additives and nutrient supplement, food packaging, and incidental constituent, additionally, food standards and particular labelling requirements for more than 380 food items.
-The main legal basis for regulation of food additives is found in Part 5, Subregulation 19 of the Food Regulations 1985 regulating permitted food additives that may be added to foods and the maximum permitted levels.
-Amendments of Food Regulations 1985 is very frequent.
-All amendments are published in Gazette, and the latest amendment Food Regulations (Amendment) (NO. 2) 2016 PU (A) 227 was established on August 26, 2016 and will come into force on 1 September 2016.
+The Food Regulations 1985 is the key supporting regulation for food safety, covering procedures for taking samples, labelling, food additives and nutrient supplements, food packaging, and incidental constituents, additionally, food standards and particular labelling requirements for more than 380 food items.
+The main legal basis for the regulation of food additives is found in Part 5, Subregulation 19 of the Food Regulations 1985, regulating permitted food additives that may be added to foods and the maximum permitted levels.

-Basic principles of food additive application provided by the regulation:
+Basic principles of food additive application are provided by the regulation:

 2.3 Food Standards